SaleFlex/SaleFlex.PyPOS/docs/09-document-management.md

 Documents are automatically completed when fully paid.
 The completion check happens after each payment:
 - **Condition**: `total_amount = total_payment_amount - total_change_amount`
 - If condition is met, document is automatically marked as COMPLETED and closed
-- Change is automatically calculated and recorded if payment exceeds total
+- Change is calculated if payment exceeds total, but recording requires manual action:
+  - If `CHANGE_PAYMENT` button exists: User clicks button to record change
+  - If `CHANGE_PAYMENT` button doesn't exist: MessageForm dialog shows change amount, OK records change
 - UI controls are automatically cleared after completion
 - New empty document is ready for next transaction